German Brazilians

 German Brazilians (German: Deutschbrasilianer, Hunsrik: Deitschbrasiliooner, teuto-brasileiros) refers to Brazilians of full or partial German ancestry.
 German Brazilians live mostly in the country's South Region, with a smaller but still significant percentage living in the Southeast Region.

-Between 1824 and 1972, about 260,000 Germans settled in Brazil, the fifth largest nationality to immigrate after the Portuguese, the Italians, the Spanish, and the Japanese.
-By 1940, the German diaspora in Brazil totaled about a million.
+Between 1824 and 1972, about 260,000 Germans settled in Brazil, the fifth largest nationality to immigrate after the Portuguese, Italians, Spaniards and Japanese.